herr-senf/AdventOfCode25/README.md

 ## About Advent of Code

 [Advent of Code](https://adventofcode.com/2025) is an annual event featuring daily programming puzzles throughout December, created by Eric Wastl.

+## Disclaimer

+All code is written by hand.
+AI has only been used to generate documentation because I'm lazy af.
+Everything else are my origin ideas and craftsmanship.